- Would you like to strengthen your understanding of foreign languages?

 The course is an introduction to Classical Studies.
 It will deal with the history of the discipline as well as its subject matter and methods: Students will be introduced to classical philology and the various branches of Classical Studies, such as the history, literature, and philosophy of classical antiquity.
 The course will, moreover, address issues concerning the use of sources, methodology, and conventions in Classics.
 Students will be introduced to major resources.
 Knowledge of the classical languages is not required.

-Face-to-face learningPrerequisitesNot taught this semesterKLM115GThe World of Ancient Greece: History and SocietyRestricted elective course10Restricted elective course, conditions apply10 ECTS, creditsCourse DescriptionThis course is an introduction to the history of Ancient Greek civilization, with an emphasis on Ancient Greek culture and world view, from earliest times to the Roman period.
+Face-to-face learningPrerequisitesKLM115GThe World of Ancient Greece: History and SocietyMandatory (required) course10A mandatory (required) course for the programme10 ECTS, creditsCourse DescriptionThis course is an introduction to the history of Ancient Greek civilization, with an emphasis on Ancient Greek culture and world view, from earliest times to the Roman period.

-Knowledge of Greek and Latin is not required, but students of Classics may choose to work on a supervised independent study project (5 ECTS or 10 ECTS) centered on an original text in connection to the course.
-The supervised independent study projects which are available to students with reading knowledge of Ancient Greek and Latin are intended to strengthen their proficiency in Ancient Greek and/or Latin and train them in the reading of original texts.
+Knowledge of Latin is not required, but students Classics may choose to work on a supervised independent study project (5 ECTS, or 10 ECTS) focusing on the original text in connection to the course.
+The supervised independent study projects which are available to students with reading knowledge of Latin or Greek are intended to strengthen their proficiency in Latin and train them in the reading of original texts.

 Self-studyPrerequisitesKLM109G, KLM110G, KLM113GSupervised Independent Study in LatinElective course10Free elective course within the programme10 ECTS, creditsCourse DescriptionSupervised independent study is intended for students for whom no other suitable course is available.
 Study projects are tailored to the needs of individual students.
 Students ought to enroll only after consultation with faculty.
 For further information, please contact the faculty.